Evidence for an Atmosphere on the Ultra-Short Period super-Earth HD 3167 b: Allowing Free Eccentricity

 We tested including $e\cos\omega$ and $e\sin\omega$ as free parameters in our \texttt{SPARTA} light curve fitting with Gaussian priors taken from \citet{bourrier2022cheops} informed by RV and high-precision transit photometry ($e\cos\omega=-0.015\pm0.023$, $e\sin\omega=0.030\pm0.034$).
 We retrieved posteriors of $e\cos\omega=0.0045^{+0.0039}_{-0.0017}$ and $e\sin\omega=0.079^{+0.025}_{-0.039}$, both more than $2\sigma$ inconsistent with zero.
 This is driven by the longer-than expected eclipse duration ($1.786^{+0.044}_{-0.068}$ hr compared to a transit duration of $1.609^{+0.017}_{-0.014}$ hr), and the slight offset of mid-eclipse relative to a circular orbit ($4.5^{+3.5}_{-1.4}$ min compared to the 1.5 min uncertainty on ephemeris).
 The preference for an extended eclipse duration can be clearly seen over all reduction pipelines from the post-eclipse binned data point in Figure \ref{fig:lightcurves}.

-However, this behavior is not consistent across different pipelines and/or assumptions.
+However, this behavior is not consistent across different pipelines and/or assumptions, and the corresponding eccentricity derived from \texttt{SPARTA} ($e=0.079^{+0.025}_{-0.036}$) does not surpass the 2.45\,$\sigma$ threshold identified by \citet{lucy1971spectroscopic} to be considered `inconsistent with zero'.
 For example, \texttt{Eureka!} finds values ($e\sin\omega=0.050^{+0.034}_{-0.032}$, $e\cos\omega=0.0032^{+0.0117}_{-0.0076}$) more consistent with a circular orbit, and when allowing for a free eccentricity \texttt{ExoFASTv2} finds multiple modes for the mid-eclipse timing, some with negative eclipse depths, with the most favored being near the expected circular timing.
 In addition, the relatively large values of $e\sin\omega$ compared to $e\cos\omega$ imply an argument of periastron very near 90$\degree$ ($\omega=86.8^{+1.5}_{-4.2}\,\degree$), which is very unlikely assuming a random distribution for $\omega$.

 Given that our eclipse signal is small and only detected at $\lesssim3.5\sigma$, we believe that our retrieved non-zero eccentricity, mainly driven by the longer-than-expected eclipse duration, is caused by a slight deviation in the behavior of the systematic ramp near the end of the eclipse.
-These eccentric fits result in eclipse depths within 1$\,\sigma$ of our fiducial circular fits ($48\pm13$ ppm for \texttt{SPARTA}, $37^{+16}_{-17}$ ppm for \texttt{Eureka!}), reinforcing our inference of a shallow eclipse.
+These eccentric fits result in eclipse depths within 1$\,\sigma$ of our fiducial circular fits ($48\pm13$ ppm for \texttt{SPARTA}, $37^{+16}_{-17}$ ppm for \texttt{Eureka!}, $34\pm15$ ppm for \texttt{exoTEDRF}), reinforcing our inference of a shallow eclipse.